develax/Smooth-Motion-in-Unity/README.md

 3. The `InterpolatedTransformUpdater` component was removed as unnecessary.

 ## Remarks
 For these scripts to work correctly the user's script must change the object's `transform` only in the `FixedUpdate()` method.
-When teleporting the object the user should call the (`InterpolationObjectController`).`ResetTransforms()` method.
+When teleporting the object the user should call the (`InterpolationObjectController`).`ResetTransforms()` method after it.